islam-nasser0/ICpedia-internsip-project-RTL2GDSII_flow_for_SPI-flash_design_using_OpenLane/README.md

 • I back to run_sta proc and change the switch to -multi_corner and it works Alhamdulillah.

 ![image](https://github.com/islam-nasser0/RTL2GDSII_flow_for_SPI-flash_design_using_OpenLane/assets/111699435/99a30b06-39c9-41b1-be43-b67e9b36ca38)

+### Conclusion → We can run multi-corner static timing analysis after synthesis.

 ## Workflow:
 - Change configurations of phases (synthesis, floorplan, Power plan, …) to specify your design constrains